Terrestrial sedimentary environments II - streams

 - Stream gradient: Its overall slope from end to end.
 Ratio of vertical drop to horizontal distance.
 E.G. 2m/km.

-- Sinuosity: (Curviness) The sinuosity of a stream refers to the length of a line divided by the length of a straight line between it's endpoints.
+- Sinuosity: (Curviness) The sinuosity of a stream refers to the length of a line down the middle of the channel divided by the length of a straight line between it's endpoints.
 In streams, this is commonly done along the thalweg, the deepest part of a stream channel.

-- Velocity: Downstream distance traveled per unit time. (ft/sec or M/sec) Varies along length of stream, between streams, and in different parts of channel.
+- Velocity: Downstream distance traveled per unit time. (ft/sec or M/sec) Varies along length of stream, between streams, with time, and in different parts of channel.

 Velocity is influenced by three things: